 Notes: Although there are raised walkways, animals do roam freely through the camp at any time of day.
 Anabezi also has two unfenced swimming pools.
 Children must be supervised by parents at all times.

 Power supply notes: There are plug points in each of the suites.
 An inverter system means that there is power for lights 24-hours a day, but the plugs will usually only work when the generator is running.

 Communications: There are no telephones and cellphone reception is very intermittent.
-The lodge will have a satellite phone in case of emergencies and we understand that there may be WiFi available, most likely only near the camp office.
+The lodge has a satellite phone in case of emergencies.
+WiFi is available in the main areas of the camp.

 TV & radio: None

 Water supply: Other

 Water supply notes: Water is pumped from the river and filtered.
 Showers are plumbed in with hot and cold running water, and there are flushing toilets.